Suman7342/First-Project/README.md

 # First-Project
-This is for my first project use Git &amp; GitHub
+This is my first project use Git &amp; GitHub